Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 I am currently in an apartment-style community where I will be sharing a bathroom, kitchen and living room space with roommates.
 What precautions do I need to take to be safe?

 Students should think of their residential community as their “campus home,” and any suitemates or apartment-mates as their St. Edward’s “family unit.”
 To stay safe in this pandemic, suitemates and apartment-mates will be required to work together and protect each other.
-Communication is critical, so in addition to the traditional “Roommate Agreement,” we will ask students who share a space to create Covid-related guidelines for their living space.
+Communication is critical, so in addition to the traditional “Roommate Agreement,” we will encourage students who share a space to create Covid-related guidelines for their living space.
 Students will discuss what it means to be a family unit because it will be very important to understand each other’s needs and expectations, while sharing the space.
 Medical experts advise that students have a conversation about cleanliness, illness preparedness and social-circle size.
 Students will receive more information about navigating shared living spaces upon arrival.

 If my suitemate/apartment-mate or I test positive for the coronavirus, will we be relocated to an isolated quarantine location?